The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/openers-and-rotations.md

 # Rotations and Priorities

+## Priority System

+Previous GNB guides have thought of the rotation in terms of a 60s/three minute loop.
+In practice, the GNB rotation is much less a loop and more of a priority system.
+GNB is more accurately an “if X is ready, do X, else do Y” class.
+Therefore, after the opener the rotation priority is as follows (with one caveat, mentioned following the priority list):

+1. Use **No Mercy** on cooldown.
+2. Use **Gnashing Fang**, **Sonic Break**, **Blasting Zone**, **Bow Shock**, **Bloodfest** on cooldown.
+3. Spend all Cartridges inside **No Mercy** where possible.
+4. Use **Rough Divide** twice inside **No Mercy** (unless a use is needed for uptime)
+5. Outside of **No Mercy**, only spend Cartridges on **Gnashing Fang** or if you would otherwise overcap on Cartridges.
+6. Use **Solid Barrel** combo on 1 target, **Demon Slaughter** combo on 2+ targets if nothing higher on the priority is available.

+* Since **Gnashing Fang** and **Sonic Break** have their cooldown reduced by skill speed, we need to delay them by one GCD every minute by adding a filler GCD.
+Otherwise they will end up being before No Mercy which is a significant loss.

+Because GNB is more of a priority system than a strict rotation, the rotation is very flexible and can be adjusted to the needs of the encounter and group composition.

+## GCD Uptime

+GCD uptime refers to pressing your weapon skills (GCDs) as soon as they are available.
+If there are spaces between when your GCD is ready and when you press the next one, you will lose a significant amount of damage.
+As such, we aim to keep our GCDs rolling as much as possible.
+Please note, this only refers to when an enemy is present.
+It is possible to achieve a minimum of 96% uptime in every fight.
+Anything lower than that is almost guaranteed to be caused by not playing correctly.
+How to increase this number around mechanics that normally seem like they should cause downtime is a fight specific optimization and will vary fight to fight.
+Even if you are making mistakes, it is almost always better to keep your GCD rolling than to just not do anything.

+A big part of GCD uptime for GNB comes from being able to move bosses during heavy burst windows.
+Since the **Gnashing Fang** combo must be followed by **Continuation**, which is a melee range skill, it can make moving the boss during this window frustrating.
+Some common ways to alleviate this frustration are:

+1. Sprint!
+The faster you move, the faster the boss moves to you.
+Just be careful not to go too fast so you don’t rip the boss out of the range of melee dps.
+2. Take advantage of the ability to use **Burst Strike** between **Gnashing** combo GCDs.
+This will give you an extra GCD with no required weaves to move faster.
+3. Press the GCD, move out, then move back in before the next GCD is ready so you have enough time to use **Continuation** without delaying the next GCD.
+There are two ways to do this.
+For example, you could:

+**Gnashing Fang**, run out, run back in, **Jugular Rip**, **Savage Claw**, run out, run back in, **Abdomen Tear**, **Wicked Talon**, run out, run back in, **Eye Gouge**, etc.
+Or
+**Gnashing Fang**, **Jugular Rip**, run out, run back in, **Savage Claw**, **Abdomen Tear**, run out, run back in, **Wicked Talon**, **Eye Gouge**, run out, run back in, etc.

+How you approach this will largely be personal preference as well as fight specific optimization.
+Do what gets the best results for you.
+You should also ask your co-tank if they can handle moving the boss if it makes it easier on you, and doesn’t make it harder on everyone else!

+## Rotations

-No Mercy (Buff)
+### No Mercy (Buff)
-:no_mercy: No Mercy is your steroid.
+No Mercy is your steroid.
-Damage is increased by 20% for 20 seconds.
+<br> Damage is increased by 20% for 20 seconds.
-60 second recast.
+<br> 60 second recast.
-Every No Mercy should contain 9 GCDs which will be shown later.
+<br> Every No Mercy should contain 9 GCDs which will be shown later.
-Try your best not to drift this or it will be misaligned with raidbuffs from the party.
+<br> Try your best not to drift this or it will be misaligned with raidbuffs from the party.

-:blank:
-:blank: :Bloodfest: Bloodfest (Free cartridges!)
+### Bloodfest (Free cartridges!)
-:Bloodfest: Bloodfest grants 2 cartridges for free!
+Bloodfest grants 2 cartridges for free!
-90 second recast.
+<br> 90 second recast.
-Use :Bloodfest: Bloodfest on cooldown and you have 0 cartridges.
-If you do not have 0 cartridges when :Bloodfest: is available, please refer to the :Gnashing_Fang: Gnashing Fang, :Burst_Strike: Burst Strike, and :Fated_Circle: Fated Circle sections to determine how to best spend your carts before popping :Bloodfest: Bloodfest.
+<br> Use Bloodfest on cooldown and you have 0 cartridges.
+If you do not have 0 cartridges when Bloodfest is available, please refer to the Gnashing Fang, Burst Strike, and Fated Circle sections to determine how to best spend your carts before popping Bloodfest.
-Every other use of :Bloodfest: Bloodfest will be inside :no_mercy: No Mercy.
-Do not hold a use of :Bloodfest: Bloodfest for 30 seconds for :no_mercy: No Mercy unless heavily optimizing a fight and understanding when that is a gain.
+<br>Every other use of Bloodfest will be inside No Mercy.
+Do not hold a use of Bloodfest for 30 seconds for No Mercy unless heavily optimizing a fight and understanding when that is a gain.
 If you are learning, do not attempt to hold under any situation unless specifically instructed.

- :blank:
-:blank: :Tincture_of_Strength: Grade 4 Tincture of Strength (Strength Pot) The potion for tanks and other strength based jobs.
+### Grade 4 Tincture of Strength (Strength Pot)
+The potion for tanks and other strength based jobs.
-First use during the opener.
+<br> First use during the opener.
-Fight duration between 9:10 and 11:00 - 2nd :Tincture_of_Strength: @ ~4:30, 3rd :Tincture_of_Strength: @ ~9m
+<br> Fight duration between 9:10 and 11:00 - 2nd @ ~4:30, 3rd @ ~9m
-Fight duration less than 9:10 OR more than 11:00 - 2nd :Tincture_of_Strength: @ ~6:00, 3rd :Tincture_of_Strength:  on final burst
+<br> Fight duration less than 9:10 OR more than 11:00 - 2nd @ ~6:00, 3rd on final burst

-:blank::Keen_edge: :Brutal_Shell: :Solid_Barrel::blank: :blank: :Demon_Slice: :Demon_Slaughter:
-:blank: :Solid_Barrel:  Solid Barrel Combo (Single Target) This is your bread and butter filler GCDs.
+### Solid Barrel Combo (Single Target)
+<br> This is your bread and butter filler GCDs.
 They generate Ammo Cartridges.
-Use Solid Barrel combo to add 1 cartridge.
-You may hold a maximum of 2 cartridges.
+<br> Use Solid Barrel combo to **add 1 cartridge.** You may hold a maximum of 2 cartridges.

-:blank:
-:blank: :Demon_Slaughter: Demon Slaughter Combo (AoE) This is your AoE bread and butter.
-Use this on 2 or more targets instead of the :Solid_Barrel: Solid Barrel combo.
+### Demon Slaughter Combo (AoE)
+This is your AoE bread and butter.
+Use this on 2 or more targets instead of the Solid Barrel combo.
-Use :Demon_Slaughter: Demon Slaughter combo to add 1 cartridge.
+Use Demon Slaughter combo to add 1 cartridge.
 You may hold a maximum of 2 cartridges.
 :blank::Gnashing_Fang: :Savage_Claw: :Wicked_Talon:
 :blank: :Gnashing_Fang: Gnashing Fang Combo (Single Target)
 :Gnashing_Fang:  Gnashing Fang takes priority over :Burst_Strike: Burst Strike always.